galaxyproject/galaxy-hub/content/events/2021-10-sars-cov-2-training/index.md

 ---
-title: "POSTPONED: SARS-CoV-2 Data Analysis and Monitoring with Galaxy"
+title: "SARS-CoV-2 Data Analysis and Monitoring with Galaxy"
-date: '2021-10-20'
+date: '2021-12-01'
 days: 1
 tease: "...upload viral sequencing data, call all variants, create a variety of reports and create consensus alignments..."
 continent: EU